OotyOoty

 By Maya Torres

-There are three ways to connect ChatGPT to Google Analytics: exporting CSV files and uploading them to ChatGPT, using the GA4 API through Code Interpreter, and connecting through an MCP server for real-time access.
-Each method has different setup requirements, costs, and limitations.
-The right choice depends on how often you need the data and how technical your team is.
+There are three ways to connect ChatGPT to Google Analytics: exporting CSV files and uploading them, using the GA4 Data API through Code Interpreter, and attaching an MCP connector for live access in the conversation.
+The right choice depends on how often you need the data, which ChatGPT plan you are on, and how much setup you are willing to do once.

 Method 1: CSV export (manual, free)